-The mission of the Umoja Fest African Heritage Festival & Parade is to produce a world-class festival parade and related activities that not only entertains but also educates and empowers our community.
+The Umoja Festival mission is to produce a world-class festival parade and related activities that not only entertains but also educates and empowers our community.

 Umoja Fest honors our rich heritage while recognizing our ability to make history.
 The festival and parade celebrates our collective ability to make ourselves, our families, community, city, state, nation and world a better place for our future generations.

 The spirit of the Umoja Fest African Heritage Festival & Parade is one that spans more than six decades.
 A tradition since the 1940s, Seattle has hosted the annual African American community festival and parade as a custom writing celebration of the city’s ethnic diversity.
 Originally part of the International Festival, it would be known over the years as the East Madison Mardi Gras and the Pacific Northwest Black Community Festival.
 It not only has been credited as the inspiration behind SEAFAIR (which emerged during the early 1950’s) but also continues to be held during SEAFAIR’s annually activities.

 The purpose of the festival and parade is to highlight the history and countless contributions of African-Americans locally, regionally, nationally and internationally.
 It is a celebration that gives people for all over Washington and the northwest an opportunity to experience the rich African heritage and culture of the region.